Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/unified-liquidity/01-ulysses-unified-pools.md

 Withdrawing assets is the exact opposite of [depositing](#depositing-assets).
 Liquidity is removed from the bandwidths that are larger or closer to the target/ideal bandwidth.
 Users may incur negative slippage when performing this action.

-Let's look at some examples of withdrawing 10 tokens from an LP with two destinations:
+Let's look at some examples of withdrawing 10 tokens from an LP with two destinations chains with the same weight:

 ### Both pools' bandwidths are less than or equal to their target (50):